 - IV.
 Applicant, owner default; decommissioning by the County. - (1) If the applicant, its successor, and the property owners fail to decommission the solar energy facility within six (6) months, the County shall have the right, but not the obligation, to commence decommissioning activities and shall have access to the property, access to the full amount of the decommissioning surety, and the rights to the solar energy equipment and materials on the property.
 The applicant, and property owners, or successors, shall be responsible for reimbursing the County for all costs and expenses of decommissioning in excess of the decommissioning surety, and all such excess amounts shall attach to the real estate as a tax lien until paid in full. - (2) Any excess decommissioning surety funds shall be released to the surety after completion of decommissioning. - (3) Prior to the issuance of any permits, the applicant and the property owners shall deliver a legal instrument to the County granting the County the right to access the property and the solar energy facility equipment and materials so the County can complete the decommissioning, should it choose to do so, upon the applicant's and property owner's default.
 Such instrument shall bind the applicant and property owners and their successors, heirs, and assigns.
 Nothing herein shall limit other rights or remedies that may be available to the County to enforce the obligations of the applicant, operator, or property owner, including remedies under the County's zoning powers. - V. Equipment, structure and building removal.
-Unless otherwise approved by the County, all physical improvements, materials, and equipment related to solar energy generation, both surface and subsurface components, regardless of depth underground, shall be removed within ninety (90) days of decommissioning. - VI.
+Unless otherwise approved by the County, all physical improvements, materials, and equipment related to solar energy generation, both surface and subsurface components, regardless of depth underground, shall be removed in the removal process to a site located outside the county and within ninety (90) days of decommissioning. - VI.
 Infrastructure removal.
 A reclamation plan will be required as a part of the site plan approval for all large solar facilities.
 This plan will be used to assist with the cost estimate for the decommissioning bond.
-The reclamation plan shall include, at a minimum: - (1) All above ground and underground infrastructure shall be removed and recycled or reused, unless a written request is received from the then current property owner proposing the retention of any infrastructure, and the request is approved by the County.
+The reclamation plan shall include, at a minimum: